allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

 ~ Create a dockerfile for easier deployment

 ~ fix the hotbar of the browser.
-Currently it is a bit buggy.
+Currently, it is a bit buggy when scrolling down.
 Will probably need a seperate div on the table item.